 Centre of Digital Tradition - CODIGTThe Centre of Digital Tradition - CODIGT is a collaborative research and service institution located at ZAK, the Centre for Cultural and General Studies.
 Cooperation partners are KIT, ZKM – The Karlsruhe Centre for Arts and Media- and the Karlsruhe University of Arts and Design (HfG).

-About UsThe Interdisciplinary Centre for Digital Tradition - CODIGT (formerly "Karlsruhe centre of cultural transmission - digital ") the offices of which are located at ZAK, is co-funded by KIT, ZKM - Centre for Art and Media Karlsruhe - and the University of Arts and Design Karlsruhe (HfG).
+About UsThe Interdisciplinary Centre for Digital Tradition - CODIGT (formerly "Karlsruhe centre of cultural tradition - digital ") the offices of which are located at ZAK, is co-funded by KIT, ZKM - Centre for Art and Media Karlsruhe - and the University of Arts and Design Karlsruhe (HfG).

 CODIGT covers developments and trends including but not limited to the following areas: